pwnfoo/fakemenot/README.md

 * Run `python fakemenot/app.py` after installation.
 * Go to https://apps.twitter.com/app/new and put your consumer and API keys in `fakemenot/twitter.config`

+### Limitations
+* Since it does OCR on the image, detection rate will vary on the quality of the screenshot.
+* Only support desktop screenshots now.
+Universal support coming soon! :)

 ### Arguments

 * `--image/-i`